HyperviewHQ/hyperview_docs/documentation/settings/topics/view-license.rst

 What is "Max Storage Size (GB)"?
 --------------------------------
 The Document Management license, which is a feature add-on, increases document management capacity to 50MB per asset from 5MB.
 The Threshold indicates how much space you have to store document files for your assets.
 For more information see :ref:`Document Management<Document-management-doc>`.
+The calculation takes into account the total space used by user-uploaded documents and by User Inbox messages.

 What is "Raw Sensor Data (Days)" and "Sensor Daily Summary (Days)"?
 -------------------------------------------------------------------